Kidoz Launches on Stockhouse to Increase Investor Awareness - News Break

 Kidoz Launches on Stockhouse to Increase Investor Awareness

-ANGUILLA, BWI / ACCESSWIRE / June 23, 2021 / Kidoz Inc. (TSXV:KIDZ) (the 'Company'), mobile AdTech developer and owner of the market leading Kidoz Contextual Ad Network ( www.kidoz.net ) and the Kidoz Publisher SDK, is pleased to announce that it has entered into a Client Services Agreement with Stockhouse Publishing Ltd. ('Stockhouse'), to assist with general market outreach and investor awareness as the Company continues to achieve important milestones and grow its investor base.www.albuquerqueexpress.com
+ANGUILLA, BWI / ACCESSWIRE / June 23, 2021 / Kidoz Inc. (TSXV:KIDZ) (the "Company"), mobile AdTech developer and owner of the market leading Kidoz Contextual Ad Network ( www.kidoz.net ) and the Kidoz Publisher SDK, is pleased to announce that it has entered into a Client Services Agreement with Stockhouse Publishing Ltd. ("Stockhouse"), to assist with general market outreach and investor awareness as the Company continues to achieve important milestones and grow its investor base.www.accesswire.com